mkraposhin/opensdn-forwarder-basic-tutorial/tutorial.md

 **veth1c** and **veth2c** MAC addresses (can be obtained with **ip** command inside the corresponding containers).

-Many vRouter Forwarder creation or modification requests also uses different flags and options to specify operation regimes.
+Many vRouter Forwarder creation or modification requests also use different flags and options to specify operation regimes.
 The values of these flags can be found inside [https://github.com/OpenSDN-io/tf-vrouter/blob/master/utils/pylib/constants.py](https://github.com/OpenSDN-io/tf-vrouter/blob/master/utils/pylib/constants.py)